uweeby/Insight/README.md

 Download Mirror from one of the two locations listed above.
 Build one of the example scenes via the Tools menu.

-# Current Modules:
+# Examples:
+ChatModule - Sends messages to players anywhere in the game.
+LoginModule - Simple user/pass verification
 SpawnerModule - Creates ZoneServers on Start and OnDemand (OnDemand not implemented yet)
-ChatModule - Sends messages to players anywhere in the game.
-(Not fully implemented yet)
-DatabaseModule - Working on support for MySQL and SQLite
+ZoneModule - Manage the Zones spawned by SpawnerModule (not implemented yet) DatabaseModule - Working on support for MySQL and SQLite (not implemented yet)
-ZoneModule - Manage the Zones spawned by SpawnerModule

 # License:
 Follow the included Mirror license.
 Otherwise Insight has no specific licensing of its own and can be used/copied anyway you see fit.